top of page

 Bringing the outdoors inside can create a refreshing and calming atmosphere.
 Consider incorporating natural elements into your decor:

-• Pinecones and Evergreen Branches: Use these to create centerpieces or garlands.
-They add a rustic touch and a lovely scent to your home.
+• Pinecones and Evergreen Branches: Use branches or berries from outside to create centerpieces or garlands, adding a rustic touch and lovely scent to your home.
+Ensure any potentially toxic items are kept out of pets' reach.

 • Dried Oranges and Cinnamon Sticks: These can be strung together to make garlands or hung as ornaments.
 They not only look beautiful but also fill your space with a warm, inviting aroma.